ballerina-platform/openapi-connectors/openapi/nytimes.semantic/Module.md

 }
 ns:Client baseClient = check new Client(config);
 ```
-#### Step 3: Semantic API Request by Concept Type and Specific Concept
+### Step 3: Semantic API request by concept type and specific concept
 You can now make a Semantic API request by concept type and specific concept.
 concept_type is one of seven types: